First Timer's Guide to Cannon

 8:30am - 4:30pm Midweek / Non-Holiday

 The Summit lodge will be open 7 days a week whenever the summit trails are open.
-The Tram Base Lodge will be open when the Tram operates on Fridays - Sundays and during holiday periods.
+The Tram Base Lodge will be open when the Tram operates on Saturdays & Sundays and other select Holiday days TBD (check report)

-Will operate as a temporary warming area for the public this season.
+Will operate as a temporary warming area for the public this season on Saturdays, Sundays & Holidays.
 Restrooms & cubbies available.
 No items may be left on the floor.

 Public warming hut open, no gear storage allowed, outdoor pit toilets available.